The Coalville Clock Tower Project is restoring our much-loved memorial tower and casting a light on its interesting history.

 North West Leicestershire District Council, which is responsible for the Grade II listed tower, is working with contractors to restore the tower, after a structural survey showed it was at risk.

 The roof was leaking, the steelwork inside the tower was rusted and the concrete base is fractured.

-Phase one of this work to the tower itself started in May and is almost complete.
-Soon the restored faces will be returned to their home at the top of the clock tower and the scaffold will be removed, revealing a completely restored and structurally sound memorial tower.
+Phase one of this work to the tower itself started in May and was completed in October.
+The restored faces were returned to their home at the top of the clock tower and the scaffold was removed, revealing a completely restored and structurally sound memorial tower.

-The phase two work to repair the base of the tower and the steps will start after Remembrance events.
+The phase two work to repair the base of the tower and the steps started in November after Remembrance events.